 The register will be modelled on the existing British Society for Rheumatology Biologics Register, BSRBR, and run on a similar platform and co-located at Manchester University.
 Staff of the BSRBR will be partners in running this new register.
 BADBIR will promote registration of biological therapies and of controls to all dermatologists prescribing these interventions on all patients they treat that satisfy the inclusion criteria and that consent to take part.
 The register aims to recruit all patients receiving each agent until the required cohort size has been attained.
 Numbers required need to be achievable and sufficient to enable worthwhile comparisons to be made.
 It is anticipated that 2000-4000 will be required in each biological intervention.
-Recruitment for one agent would cease if the 4000 patient target is reached.
+Recruitment to infliximab ceased on 31st July, 2013 due to low uptake.
+In order to account for the smaller number of patients exposed to each agent than originally anticipated, recruitment to other agents can be extended to 5000 patients.
 The total for the conventional cohort will continue past 4000 to help provide a more contemporaneous comparison group for biologic cohort patients recruited in the later years of the study.
 A maximum target for the conventional cohort will be 7000.